taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 console.log(store.getState());
 ~~~~~~~~

 But rather than outputting it manually, you can subscribe a callback function to the store to output the latest state.
-Make sure to subscribe to get store before dispatching your actions in order to get the output.
+Make sure to subscribe to the store before dispatching your actions in order to get the output.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~